Assessing the SMARTness of nutrition commitments

 The development of the SMARTness score follows two principles:

-The SMARTness score is computed in two steps:
+The SMARTness score is derived through three iterative steps:

-- Step 1: Review of each commitment goal and ingredient-level scoring as described in the Appendix.
+- Step 1: Review of each commitment and ingredient-level scoring as described in Annex 1.

-- Step 2: Calculation of the SMARTness score at commitment-goal level (for each of the SMARTness dimensions and for the overall commitment goal) using the ingredient scores assigned in Step 1.
+- Step 2: Calculation of the SMARTness score for each of the SMARTness dimensions and for the overall commitment using the ingredient scores assigned in Step 1.

-Scoring is performed independently by two researchers.
-Potential discrepancies are resolved through discussion among the researchers and a third independent reviewer (Independent Expert Group – IEG –lead authors).
-The Appendix describes all ingredients that are reviewed for each dimension and defines the scores each ingredient might receive, along with how these are determined (e.g., examples and rationales).
-While the scores are ingredient-specific (as described in the Appendix) the principle of the scoring system is in common and as follows:
+Two assessors are involved in the scoring: One assessor performs the scoring and a second assessor checks the result to confirm agreement.
+Potential discrepancies are resolved through discussion among the assessors.
+In case of a disagreement, a third independent reviewer will review and assess the commitment.
+Annex 1 describes all ingredients that are reviewed for each dimension and defines the scores each ingredient might receive, along with how these are determined (e.g. examples and rationales).
+While the scores are ingredient-specific (as described in Annex 1) the principle of the scoring system is in common and as follows:

 - 1 point for responses that are complete, clear and in alignment with the content of related fields throughout the form.
 No clarifications are required from the commitment-maker.

 - 0.5 points for all responses requiring clarifications.
-We assign this score to any response when we cannot be certain of its content either in terms of clarity (e.g., acronyms that are not easily identifiable, terms with unclear definitions) or coherence (i.e., not in alignment with the content of other fields) and that requires clarification from the commitment-maker.
-There is no further refinement in the score assigned to responses requiring clarifications (e.g., higher than 0.5 if a minor clarification is required and lower than 0.5 for a major one) since such a granular approach is not always possible and would introduce greater potential for reviewer disagreement.
+We assign this score to any response when we cannot be certain of its content either in terms of clarity (e.g. acronyms that are not easily identifiable, terms with unclear definitions) or coherence (i.e. not in alignment with the content of other fields), which requires clarification from the commitment-maker.
+There is no further refinement in the score assigned to responses requiring clarifications (e.g. higher than 0.5 if a minor clarification is required and lower than 0.5 for a major one) as such a granular approach would not be cost-effective.

-Step 2: Computing the SMARTness score at the commitment-goal level
+Step 2: Computing the SMARTness score at the commitment level

-To compute the score of each SMART dimension and the overall SMARTness of a commitment goal, we first defined the weighting factors for each dimension and ingredient.
+To compute the score of each SMART dimension and the overall SMARTness of a commitment, we defined the weighting factors for each dimension and ingredient.
 Specifically:

 - Within each SMART dimension, ingredients are equally weighted.
 The individual weights are determined by the number of ingredients in each dimension.

-The commitment-goal SMARTness score for the goal n (SNASn) is computed as:
+The SMARTness score for the commitment n (SMARTn) is computed as:

 Where the five components Sn, Mn, An, Rn and Tn capture the scores of the individual dimensions and w is equal to one-fifth (first-level weight).

-The scores of the individual dimensions for the goal n, are computed as follows:
+The scores of the individual dimensions for the commitment n, are computed as follows:

 An = A1 × wA + A2 × wA + A3 × wA + A4 × wA